hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 Below is the example of the distribution enforcement for the simple logical plan:
 ```
 LOGICAL:
 RootLogicalRel                      // Return to the user from the initiator
   MapScanLogicalRel                 // Scan an IMap

 PHYSICAL:
-RootLogicalRel[ROOT]               // Return to the user from the initiator
+RootPhysicalRel[ROOT]               // Return to the user from the initiator
   RootExchangePhysicalRel[ROOT]     // Send to the initiator
-    MapScanLogicalRel[PARTITIONED] // Scan an IMap on all nodes
+    MapScanPhysicalRel[PARTITIONED] // Scan an IMap on all nodes
 ```

 #### 3.5.2 Optimization Algorithm